London off market property has long been a source of intrigue and has attracted more media attention over the past year.

 A Marketing Tactic.

 By very nature of its exclusivity, it is easy for buyers to attach a greater value to an off market property and view it as a rare commodity.
-Canny selling agents are happy to take advantage of this mindset and achieve a price 5 -15% higher than what we would deem fair value.
+Sellers able to take advantage of this mindset can achieve a price 5 -15% higher than what we would deem fair value.

-Unfortunately, this approach can work best with inexperienced cash buyers who don’t have a bank’s down valuation to save them.
+Unfortunately, this approach can work best with inexperienced cash buyers who don’t have a lender’s down valuation to save them.

 Should I use a Buying Agent for Off Market Property?